thisdp/dgs/README.md

 Everything is refer to original GUI (gui*).
 BUT the difference between them is that DGS have a STRONG property system that can freshen your dxgui looks even design the style with shaders by yourself.

-Sry for the bad default style.
+Sry for the bad design of default style.
 But with property system, you can change it into your OWN style.

 See more information: http://wiki.mtasa.com/wiki/dgs